dylan-lang/opendylan/documentation/library-reference/source/system/locators.rst

 .. generic-function:: list-locator
    :open:

+   Return a sequence of locators that are children of the given locator.

    :signature: list-locator (locator) => (locators)

    :parameter locator: An instance of :class:`<locator>`.
    :value locators: An instance of ``<sequence>``.

+   :description:

+     Return a sequence of locators that are children of the given locator.

+     Note that this should only be called on a locator for which :gf:`supports-list-locator?` returns true.

+   :seealso:

+     - :gf:`supports-list-locator?`

+.. method:: list-locator
+   :specializer: <file-system-directory-locator>

+   Returns a sequence of locators for the files and directories within the directory specified by the directory locator.

+   :parameter locator: An instance of :class:`<file-system-directory-locator>`.
+   :value locators: An instance of ``<sequence>``.

+   :description:

+     Returns a sequence of locators for the files and directories within the directory specified by the directory locator.

+     Instances of :class:`<file-system-file-locator>` for files and symbolic links. :gf:`subdirectory-locator` will be called to create locators for any directories.

+   :seealso:

+     - :meth:`supports-list-locator?(<file-system-directory-locator>)`
+     - :gf:`do-directory`

 .. generic-function:: locator-address